Phoebe Bridgers: Career

-Early beginnings and Stranger in the Alps (2014–2018)
+2014–2018: Early beginnings and Stranger in the Alps

 Bridgers was a member of various groups while still in high school, including Einstein's Dirty Secret and Sloppy Jane, and frequently played shows around Los Angeles as a solo act.
 After deciding not to attend college to focus on her career, her growing presence in the L.A. music scene led to her befriending producer Tony Berg, who began working with her on her first album for free.
 Playing in an Apple commercial with Sloppy Jane had given her some financial security, so she planned to complete her record and then sell it to a label, rather than attempting to get signed first.
 This allowed her much more time and creative freedom to create what would become Stranger in the Alps.
 Around this time, Bridgers met American singer-songwriter Ryan Adams through mutual collaborators, and he put out her EP Killer on his label PAX AM.
 Bridgers also supported Julien Baker on her 2016 tour of the East Coast.

 In January 2017, Bridgers released the single "Smoke Signals" and opened for Conor Oberst on his European tour.
 The two had met the previous summer at a secret showcase, organized by Oberst at the Bootleg Theater in Los Angeles.
 He and his Bright Eyes bandmate, Mike Mogis, contributed vocals and production to Stranger in the Alps.
 Bridgers joined The Joy Formidable and Ryan Adams for select dates on their respective U.S. tours before playing at South by Southwest in March 2017.
 In June 2017, Bridgers signed to independent label Dead Oceans.

-She released her debut studio album, Stranger in the Alps, in September to critical acclaim.
+She released her debut studio album, Stranger in the Alps, in September 2017 to critical acclaim.
 The album was produced by Tony Berg, Ethan Gruska and Rob Moose, all of whom would become consistent collaborators with Bridgers.
 To promote the album, Bridgers performed on CBS This Morning and the NPR Tiny Desk.
 Numerous songs from the record were featured in television productions throughout 2018, including Switched at Birth, Castle, Burden of Truth, Lethal Weapon and Trinkets, among others.

-Bridgers has been referred to as a "serial collaborator", and has either been featured on or co-released tracks with: Lord Huron, Fiona Apple, Matt Berninger and the National, Manchester Orchestra, the 1975, Maggie Rogers, Kid Cudi, Taylor Swift, and SZA, among others.
+Bridgers has been referred to as a "serial collaborator", and has either been featured on or co-released tracks with: Lord Huron, Fiona Apple, Matt Berninger and the National, Andrew Bird, Manchester Orchestra, the 1975, Maggie Rogers, Kid Cudi, Taylor Swift, and SZA, among others.
 In addition, she has participated in full-album projects with Conor Oberst, Julien Baker and Lucy Dacus.